Skip to content

 • The request message must not contain any other required fields, and should not contain other optional fields except those described in this or another AEP.

-Soft-deleted resources should not be returned in List (AEP-132) responses by default (unless bool show_deleted is true).
+Soft-deleted resources must not be returned in List AEP-132 responses by default (unless bool show_deleted is true).

-A Get (AEP-131) request for a soft deleted resource should error with 410 Gone unless bool show_deleted is true, in which case soft-deleted resources must return the resource.
+A Get AEP-131 request for a soft deleted resource must return with a 404 Not Found response unless bool show_deleted is true, in which case soft-deleted resources must return the resource (with the DELETED state value if the resource includes a state field).

 If the user does have proper permission, but the requested resource does not exist (either it was never created or already expunged), the service must error with 404 Not Found.